SR-G/sleep-on-lan/README.md

 **Commands** defines the available commands.

-By default, on both windows and linux, only one command is defined : sleep command (through "pm-suspend" on linux and a DLL API call on windows).
+By default, on both windows and linux, only one command is defined : sleep command (through `systemctl suspend` on (recent) systemd linux, `pm-suspend` on (old) linux and a DLL API call on windows).

 You may customize / override this behavior, or add new commands (that will then be available under `http://<IP>:<HTTP PORT>/<operation>` if a HTTP listener is defined), if needed.